 After defining the students, you can also select if you want this discount shown in advertising.
 By default, discounts will show on the website as part of the class advertising details.
 In some instances you may wish to hide the discount from advertising, but still allow people to access the discount online, for example, when providing an internal staff discount.

-Using the checkbox option 'Add this discount when creating or duplicating classes' on the bottom of the class section will automatically add this discount to every new class you create from now on.
+Using the checkbox option 'Add this discount when creating or duplicating classes' will automatically add this discount to every new class you create from now on.
 This can be useful to select for a global discount that applies to all your classes, like an Early Bird discount.

 Once you have added classes, you can also use the garbage icon to delete classes from the list.
+The icon is hidden until you hover your mouse over a class in this section.
 The delete option works on one class at a time.

 You can assign all current and pending classes to the discount multiple times - it will not create duplicate records.
 During the class roll over process, it will also select the option to apply all existing discounts to the new class record by default.